jonnyleealas/401-Reads/journal/props-state.md

 ```
 - HandleSubmit must always take an e.preventDefault()
 - Instances of class are all separated unless they are passed down functions.
 Each instance are on their own and don't know that the other exists.

+# Mounting
+- Component is first created
+- put into the dom
+- constructor
+- static method
+- render()
+- componenetDidMount() this happnes instantly
+- state change is updating
+- anytime state changes render gets called

+# ComponentDidMount()
+- Use this when we want to render things right away.

+# Iterate through an array
+- .map: Both map and filter Return something.
+They return a new array.
+- .foreach
+- .for
+- .while
+- .filter: Both map and filter Return something.
+They return a new array.